 While Lucas and his wife Mellody made it clear that the focus of their philanthropy is education, they have since expanded to promote development in other related fields.
 Most of their arts and culture work has been preserving Lucas’s own collection of illustrations, pop art, props and movie memorabilia, which has an estimated worth of $1 billion.
 To achieve both, the foundation runs the Lucas Musem of Narrative Art near the USC campus.
-Beyond their own artifacts, the charity supports cultural institutions such as the new Smithsonian African American Museum, the Norman Rockwell Museum, the Canyon Cinema Foundation, and Martin Luther King Jr. Memorial on the National Mall in Washington D.C.
+Beyond their own artifacts, the charity supports cultural institutions such as the new Smithsonian African American Museum, the Norman Rockwell Museum, the Canyon Cinema Foundation, and Martin Luther King Jr. Memorial in Washington D.C.

 Basic Human Services

 The George Lucas Family Foundation supports several human service efforts as well, but they almost always have an education theme.
-The foundation already has pledged over $64 million to more than 200 organizations around the country, with a general focus on the Chicago, New York City, San Francisco, and Los Angeles metropolitan areas.
+The foundation has pledged over $64 million to more than 200 organizations around the country, with a general focus on the Chicago, New York City, San Francisco, and Los Angeles metropolitan areas.